Arts

 Music | Beginning Band

 Beginning Band is an after school elective class designed primarily for students in the 5th - 8th grade who wish to play a concert band instrument.
 Students will be guided in the selection of an appropriate instrument and taught the fundamentals of tone production, counting rhythms and note accuracy.
+Students will perform in two concerts during the year, in December and May.
 The following instruments are taught: flute, clarinet, trumpet, trombone, and percussion.
 Other instruments may be added at the instructor's discretion.

 Music | Beginning Strings

 Beginning Strings is an after school elective class designed for students in the 5th, 6th, 7th, or 8th grades who wish to play a string instrument (violin, viola, cello, or string bass), but have had little or no previous experience.
 In the first classes, students are guided in the selection of an appropriate instrument.
 In the early part of the first semester we will learn the proper way to hold both the instrument and the bow.
 Note naming, rhythm counting, and tone production will be the foundational work, with the introduction of a variety of songs and exercises rehearsed throughout the semester.
-Beginning Strings will have the opportunity to perform during the Winter and Spring Orchestra Concerts.
+Beginning Strings will have the opportunity to perform twice during the school year, in December and May.

 Music | 5th Grade Music